Great Synagogue (Bila Tserkva): Architecture

 Old photos show that once the third storey, although square as well, had a much smaller plan.
-The outer walls were therefore not continuous, but had an offset between the second and third storey.
-It is not known when these changes took place.
+The outer walls were therefore not continuous, but had an offset between the second and third storey; that took place in an unknown period.

 Despite the alterations the original plan of the synagogue has been preserved.
 In what was initially the prayer hall, there are four round supporting pillars that continue through each tier.
 The former prayer hall is surrounded by synagogue rooms which were used as the women's prayer rooms.

 Neither the Torah ark nor the Bema are left.

 Other synagogues in Bila Tserkva

 At least three more buildings that once were synagogues are preserved in the town.
 Their condition is not as good as the condition of the Great Synagogue.